HasanYahya101/Weather-App-Java/README.md

 ## Note:

-The Project is completly implemented in `VS Code`.
+The Project is completly implemented in `VS Code` using Java Projects.